 Capstone in COVID

 Fall 2021 will be delivered in an “emergency remote setting” following the COVID-19 restrictions outlined by the University.
 The University is allowing more in-person instruction in the Fall term for classes with a limit of 20 students and labs with a limit of 25 students.
 As Capstone hosts up to 120 students, it will be delivered online.
-The ability for students to visit site will depend on the public health order come Fall term as the class size is larger (compared to a course like Operational Excellence) but may be likely.
+As of July 2021, Capstone students will be able to attend company site visits within the City of Winnipeg limits.
+Approval for visits outside the City limits is pending University approval.
+Overall approval is subject to current Public Health Orders issued by the Government of Manitoba as well as the University of Manitoba’s approval.

 Suggestions on Remote Engagement Methods of Communication